Mesuva/concrete5-quick-start-guide-v9/editing-existing-page-content.md

 1. Select the **Add Content (Plus)** button on the top toolbar.
 A block toolbar will slide in from the left.
 2. **Drag** the block you wish to add onto the page, dropping it onto the green and blue highlighted areas.
 3. The added block's edit controls will appear.
 Configure the block as you need and select the block's blue **Save** button.

-### Editable areas
-Areas that highlight in green are regular areas that appear on the current page only.
-Areas that highlight in blue are 'Global' areas - content in these areas will appear sitewide

 #To re-arrange blocks on a page